theolivenbaum/resin/README.md

 	+(title:rambo title:first blood) -(genre:books)

-## Create your own collection and query it!
+## Create your own collection and then query it.

 ### POST a JSON document to the WRITE endpoint